It was the best of times, it was the end of times.

 In the world of Bible Study, there is one topic that rather consistently appears near the top of most student’s List of Fascinating Subjects, the topic of Eschatology.
 Eschatology is simply the study of end things.
 When you study Eschatology you are looking into the pages of Scripture and asking the question, “Where is this world headed?”
 The good news for Bible students is that God’s Word is not silent on this topic.
 All through the Scriptures are passages intended to give the believer clarity about what is to come.

 While the study of Eschatology may seem like an academic endeavor cut off from any real world meaning and significance, in reality what we believe about God’s plan for the future has deep significance for how we live our life today.
 In this short blog post I certainly cannot give a thorough overview of the three primary beliefs about where this is headed.
-Rather, I want to lay out an abbreviated Biblical case for my position and demonstrate why this topic is not only worthy of attention and study, but vitally important for laying the proper foundation for how we go about living our lives as Christians today.
+Rather, I want to lay out an abbreviated Biblical case for the position I lean towards, and hopefully demonstrate why this topic is not only worthy of attention and study, but vitally important for laying the proper foundation for how we go about living our lives as Christians today.
 As I do this, I also just want to note that I do so with utter humility, knowing that the position I take will be different from the position many others take.
 I have learned and continue to learn a great deal from thinkers all across the board on this topic.
 I could be wrong, but I don’t think I am, bahaha.
 Let’s jump in.

 This view that I argue for is sometimes critiqued as not reading the Bible literally enough.
-I am sensitive that critique because I argue for a strict literal reading of Scripture.
+I am sensitive to that critique because I personally always argue for and defend a strict literal reading of Scripture.
 To read the Bible literally is to believe that the text means what the author meant the text to mean.
 So if we are going to read the Bible literally we have to ask what was the author intended to say.
 When we read the entire Book of Revelation we understand quickly that the whole book is designed with images and metaphors which are used to essentially communicate insider truths to Christian readers of John’s day.
 We read of, “beasts coming out of the sea,” and people placing, “marks on their foreheads.”
 These are metaphors and symbols referring to actual event.
-Nobody actually reads about the beast coming out of the sea and thinks a literal monster is going to come out of the Mediterranean Sea.
-It’s written symbolically and meant to be read symbollicaly.
+Nobody, well… very few people, actually reads about the beast coming out of the sea and thinks a literal monster is going to come out of the Mediterranean Sea.
+It’s written symbolically and meant to be read symbolically.
 We read in Revelation 12:3, “Then another sign appeared in heaven: There was a great fiery red dragon having seven heads and ten horns, and on its heads were seven crowns.”
 Based on the context of chapter 12 and chapter 13, this beast is clearly metaphoric language for the Roman empire.
 The list could go on of symbols and metaphors used throughout Revelation.
 What I am trying to say is that it is a literal reading of Scripture to recognize that Revelation was written intentionally with metaphoric language in order to speak about current political events (in John’s 1st century) in a way that Christians would be able to interpret, and that outsiders would be confused by.

 What this means is that it not over-spiritualizing the text to recognize that all of Revelation has symbolic overtones.
 Rather it is a literal reading to understand that the author used the thousand year period to refer symbolically to a lengthy time period, to the age you and I still live in, the Church age.
 That view, is historically either referred to as amillenialism or postmillenialism.
 In these view we realize that Jesus Christ is ruling and reigning right now.
 His reign does not start at some point in the future.
 He reigns now.
 Remember Jesus said, “All authority has been given to me in heaven and on Earth (Matt.
 28:18).”
 We believe that Satan has been bound from “deceiving the nations.”
 This means that as Satan’s ability to blind Gentiles from believing the gospel has been broken.
 He is bound now!
 Therefore as we send missionaries out to every country across the globe we can do so with a genuine belief and knowledge that the gospel will prevail.